 Total Disability or Totally Disabled: During the Elimination Period and for the Own Occupation Duration specified in the Summary of Benefits, a Member is Totally Disabled for the purposes of this benefit if the Member is completely and continuously unable to perform the regular duties of their own occupation as a result of illness or accident.

-Afterward, a Member is Totally Disabled if the Member is completely and continuously unable to perform the regular duties of any occupation for which the Member:
+Afterward, a Member is Totally Disabled if the Member is completely and continuously unable to perform the regular duties of any occupation for which the Member is reasonably gualified or may so become by training, education or experience.